NiccoDorn/jsonTreeVisualization/README.md

 - `jsonViz.js`:
   - fetches the json file, here you can define, which .json file to visualize, at the moment it is `nasty.json`
   - recursively builds a tree from provided json structure, probably not exhaustive but this is as far as I'll do it
-  - renders a expandable/collapsable tree with html/css and .js generated css rules
+  - renders a(n) expandable/collapsable tree with html/css and .js generated css rules